stojkovskistefan/togaf/README.md

 D. You would address product data security by reworking the EA Repository and meta-model to handle more detailed data capture across multiple lifecycle stages and digital touchpoints.
 By applying controls for data interchange and protection across the PLM ecosystem, you'll reduce security risks.
 The PLM platform will need enhancements to support digital product characteristics (like software versions, usage data), and you will guide improvements as the digital product strategies stabilize.

+**Answer:** C

+**Explanation:**
+TOGAF recommends broadening risk analysis to cover new uncertainties, defining success metrics, identifying capability gaps, and consulting reference models like the Digital Business Reference Model.
+This ensures the roadmap addresses both current and future needs.

 ---

 **Question 7 (Exam 6, Q7):**